-On the upcoming June 8th, 2010 Election, we Californians will have a chance to set up a new way to change this game, for the better.
-It is called the California Fair Elections Act and, if passed, will implement a pilot project to make voluntary public financing available to Secretary of State candidates in the 2014 and 2018 elections.
-This pilot project is the same type of Fair Elections (Clean Money/Full Public Funding) system that works now in Arizona and Maine.
-If we pass this proposition it could show Californians that Fair Elections can work and we could get it to spread to other statewide offices, cities and counties currently restricted from having Fair Elections.
+In the 2010 Election, Californians had a chance to set up a new way to change this game, for the better.
+The California Fair Elections Act, if passed, would have implemented a pilot project to make voluntary public financing available to Secretary of State candidates in the 2014 and 2018 elections.
+This pilot project is the same type of Fair Elections (Clean Money/Full Public Funding) system that works in Arizona and Maine.
+If Californians had passed this proposition it could have shown Californians that Fair Elections can work.

-California Common Cause, The California Clean Money Campaign, California Nurses Association, and a rapidly growing group of organizations and individuals are supporting and working hard to pass this proposition.
-Now it is your turn to support and help pass the California Fair Elections Act.
+California Common Cause, The California Clean Money Campaign, California Nurses Association, and lots of other organizations and individuals supported and worked hard to get this proposition passed.
+But the voters didn’t pass it.

 The Fair Elections Act will change the way we finance election campaigns so politicians stay focused on the job WE sent them to accomplish.
 It imposes strict reporting requirements and prohibitions on campaign spending for participating candidates.
 It ensures that only candidates showing broad support and agreeing to strict spending limits would receive public funding, but more than enough to run competitive campaigns.

 Participating candidates would be prohibited from raising or spending money beyond the limited public financing and are banned from raising money from lobbyists, their clients or anybody else.